tareq1988/fb-group-to-wp/README.md

 * Imports from facebook group and inserts as `fb_group_post` post type
 * No chance for duplication
-* It doesn't import comments
+* It imports comments as well
-* Runs hourly via WordPress cron system
+* Runs every half hour via WordPress cron system
 * Doesn't import historical posts yet
 * Adds group id, author name and ID, post link as post meta

 ### Room for improvements

-* Import comments too
 * Import historical (paginated) posts

 ## Contribute
 If you want to contribute on this project, you are more than welcome.